2011

 – Kulingar

-Mar 18, 2016 at 20:32
+Commented Mar 18, 2016 at 20:32

 • 12

 I disagree with the answer.
 If you do have problem X and state Y as your solution and ask help for Y, what you're doing is establishing your (likely faulty) understanding of the problem.
 When I want to help someone, I want to know not only their X question, but how it is that they are currently thinking (the Y).
 Sometimes it's more important to teach how to think than to teach what to think.
 And the XY problem gives me important clues as to how to approach doing just that.
-Dec 23, 2016 at 22:58
+Commented Dec 23, 2016 at 22:58

 Actually, admonishing XY problems is particularly noob-unfriendly.
 And (to pick, oh, one): stackoverflow has been atrocious in this regard in the last few years.
 I'm holding out that the other programmer centric SE sites don't so irreparably screwup like they did.
-Dec 23, 2016 at 23:02
+Commented Dec 23, 2016 at 23:02

 • 7